The best Cyber Monday phone deals still available

 The 2018 iPhone XR includes most of the same features as the more expensive iPhone X and XS, including an excellent big screen in a comfortable body, fast performance, Face ID and wireless charging, and a great camera.
 Again, it's not a Black Friday deal, but it is an extra $100 off, making it a great less-expensive iPhone option that still gets you a lot of great features.
 Read our iPhone XR review.

 With 5G support, IP certification for water resistance, a total of four cameras -- one at 48 megapixels -- and a large 120Hz display, the OnePlus 8 Pro earned high marks from our reviewers, with the only big downside being its high price.
-But for Cyber Monday, you can buy the phone at Amazon for $750, saving almost $250.
+But for Cyber Monday, you can buy the phone at Amazon for $799, saving almost $200.
+Also keep in mind it is only available to ship after December 19th.
 Read our OnePlus 8 Pro review.

 Of Samsung's Galaxy S20 5G phones, the S20 is the smallest and cheapest -- and our reviewer's favorite.
 It's just as stuffed with top-shelf features as the Galaxy S20 Plus and S20 Ultra, from its tack-sharp screen to advanced camera capabilities.
 Apart from screen and body size, there aren't many big differences between the three phones.
 You can get the 128GB phone in cloud blue or cosmic gray at Amazon.
 Read our Galaxy S20 review.